phwashresources/phwashresources.github.io/_pillars/sanitation-management.md

     Samaritan Purse (SP), in an initial step, enrolled 25 local entrepreneurs in training and coaching on topics such as latrine product fabrication, marketing, and business model development with the goal to enable the entrepreneurs to develop small sanitation businesses which could serve their neighbors with the sanitation products they so desperately need.
 Sanitation Marketing activities are harmonized with the Demand Creation component of the PhATS program.
 Before SanMark is introduced in a community, the barangay is “triggered” by the SP Hygiene Promotion team, leading them to reach Zero Open Defecation (ZOD) at, Grade 1 (G1) status (shared latrines), creating a demand for low-cost sanitation products within the community at household level.

 projects:
-    - title: SanMark KM Drive folder
+    - title: SanMark KM Drive
       description: Want to know more about PhATS Demand Creation in Communities?
 Check out the latest Knowledge Management Pieces!
       url: https://goo.gl/xyRDH5

-    - title: SanMark Resource Drive Folder
+    - title: SanMark Resource Drive
       description: Research resources on triggering both in the Philippines and around the world can be found here.
       url: https://goo.gl/5pgQIA
 svg: >